tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/实时语音功能接口_intl_en.md

 ### Getting the mic status

-This API is used to get the mic status.
-The returned value 0 indicates that the mic is off, while 1 is on.
+This API is used to query the mic status. `0`: The mic is off. `1·: The mic is on.

 #### Function prototype